ursif/mono/modules/rest/README.md

-# ursif/posts
+# ursif/rest

 ## Overview

-This module is a wrapper on top of MongoDB for storing a user's posts.
-There is no schema nor enforcement or validation of any kind.
+This module is a wrapper on top of MongoDB for storing a user's data There is no schema nor enforcement or validation of any kind.
 It is up to a consumer/user of this package to implement those things.
 This module is aimed at offering a simple interface for CRUD events on a collection type and creating/removing collections.

 ## API